MAPCATcom/mapcat-docs/doc-source-md/development-frameworks/mapbox_android.md

 * or if you just want to check out our **pre-built** version of the application, you can download it from [here](https://cdn-static.mapcat.com/apk/MapcatAndroidTestApp/latest/MapcatAndroidTestApp.apk).
 The Mapcat Android SDK offers you a browser-independent, native solution for rendering Mapcat maps.

-## Access token
+## API keys
-In order to use the test app or create one using our SDK, you have to get a [MAPCAT access token](https://www.mapcat.com/planpricing/).
+In order to use the test app or create one using our SDK, you have to get your [MAPCAT API keys](https://www.mapcat.com/planpricing/).

 ## Building the SDK from source
 [Here](https://github.com/MAPCATcom/mapbox-gl-native/tree/mapcat-master/platform/android) is a quick guide on **how to build** and deploy the Mapcat Android TestApp to your Android device.